 The Precision Predicament

 Achieving the right balance between a snug fit and a safe release is a delicate art.
 Certified technicians undergo extensive training to understand the nuances of binding adjustment, taking into account factors like skier weight, ability, and skiing style.
-Attempting this without the proper knowledge can result in settings that compromise both safety and performance.
+Attempting this without the proper knowledge, including ensuring that you drill straight to maintain precision and stability, can result in settings that compromise both safety and performance.

 DIN Dilemmas